 Would you support or oppose a policy of ensuring that our grade school children be taught the words to our National Anthem … and making it also a standard practice to have it sung during appropriate gatherings at school such as sporting and special events, school assemblies, etc.?
 I can support that.
 Along with the words (all verses), they should learn the history and meaning behind them.
 I’m appalled by the ignorance most Americans have of their history.
 As for it being a difficult tune to sing and so few seem to be able to sing it well, I guess we’ll have to live with it.
 I’ve heard some horrid renditions over the years.

 Do you believe that private organizations like the Boy Scouts have the right to make their own policies regarding homosexual men supervising young boys?
-Yes.
+Yes that’s their right.
 Organizations like the Boy Scouts are private organizations and, as such, are entitled to make their own rules within the law.
 I don’t believe that a man’s sexual orientation has any bearing on his ability or qualification to supervise children.
 There are plenty of heterosexual predators out there too.
 Whether or not any adult is allowed to supervise children should be based upon his or her qualifications, genuine interest in the children’s welfare, and their behavior.
 There is too much homophobia and paranoia these days.

 Do you feel that our nation’s laws reflect our society’s values?
 No. I think they reflect our society’s fears, insecurities, and paranoia.